ethereum/go-ethereum/docs/developers/dapp-developer/native-bindings.md

 ```

 `Storage.go` contains all the bindings required to interact with `Storage.sol` from a Go application.
-However, this isn't very useful unless the contract is actually deployed on Ethereum or one of Ethereum's testnets.
+However, this isn't very useful unless the contract is deployed on Ethereum or one of Ethereum's testnets.
 The following sections will demonstrate how to deploy the contract to
 an Ethereum testnet and interact with it using the Go bindings.

 ### Deploying contracts to Ethereum {#deploying-contracts}